neulab/xnmt/doc/source/programming_style.rst

 - hypothesis -> hyp
 - reference -> ref

-For printing output in a consistent and controllable way, the following conventions should be followed:
+For printing output in a consistent and controllable way, a few conventions should be followed (see _official documentation: https://docs.python.org/3/howto/logging.html#when-to-use-logging for more details):
 - logger.info() should be used for most outputs.
 Such outputs are assumed to be usually shown but can be turned off if needed.
 - print() for regular output without which the execution would be incomplete.